2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Cost per Response (CPR): Calculate this by dividing your total campaign cost by the responses received.
 Aim for a CPR that aligns with your budget and campaign goals.

 5. Call-to-Action (CTA) Click-Through Rate: If your door hanger includes a trackable call to action (CTA) like a QR code or website URL, measure the percentage of people who engage with it.
-A good CTA click-through rate for door hangers can be anywhere from 1% to 3%.
+A good CTA click-through rate for door hangers can be 1% to 3%.

 6. Phone Call Conversion Rate: Track the percentage of recipients who call your business after seeing your door hanger.
 This can be particularly relevant for service-based businesses.